aws/karpenter-provider-aws/website/content/en/preview/contributing/design-guide.md

 ## Tell a Story

-A design is a story that connects a customer need with a technical direction that solves the need.
+A design is a story that connects a user need with a technical direction that solves the need.
 Designs come in all shapes and sizes, and this document intentionally avoids prescribing a one-size-fits-all template.
 There’s no substitute for an author thinking deeply about a problem space, and mapping that to a clear story that walks readers through the ideas and helps them reason about a solution space.
 Keep readers engaged with concise language and make every word count.

 Your story should include,